learn-compsci/mathematical-techniques/content/Unit 1.md

 4. $\forall x, \exists y,  \forall z, \neg \big( (P(x, y, z)) \big)$

 # Part 3: Proofs in First Order Logic

 Okay!
 We are finally in place to start making **proofs**!
 Now that we know what the words and sentences look like, the next and final step in this unit is how we are to go about deducing statements that we want.
 For us to do this, we need to recognise the form a proof, what it is, what are steps that we can take in proofs.

+#### First example of a proof:
 Let's re-visit the example we had just now:

-1. $\forall x \left( human(x) \to mortal(x) \right)$
+1. $\forall x \left( human(x) \to mortal(x) \right)$ \[Premise 1]
-2. $human(Socrates)$
+2. $human(Socrates)$ \[Premise 2]
-3. Therefore $mortal(Socrates)$
+3. Therefore $mortal(Socrates)$ \[Conclusion, Derived from Premises 1, 2]

-I understand it takes a little getting used to, but the more you do it, the sooner you get used to it.
+I understand it takes a little getting used to reading symbols, but the more you do it, the sooner you get used to it.
 The first feature of a proof are what we call the **premises**.
 In the above proof, lines $1$ and $2$ are **premises**.
 Think of **premises** as statements that we _assume to be true_.
 After all, we do believe every human is mortal, and we do believe the Socrates was a human.

 What about line $3$?
 Line $3$ is the **conclusion** of the proof.
 This is the final statement that we wish to conclude.
 To be clear, **we are not assuming that Socrates is mortal, we want to be able to conclude it**.
 To do so, we must **deduce** line $3$ using lines $1$ and $2$.

 In order to do so, we will use rules of deductions.
 We will exhaustively list them out later.
-But for this current introductory example, we will use a rule called **universal modus ponens**.
+But for this current introductory example, we are using a rule called **universal modus ponens**.

 It's a very fancy name, but what it means is that if you see any line that looks like: